sidhu177/UsefulSQL/Main/SQLFormatting.md

 ORDER BY CAST(DateValue as DATE) DESC
 ```

-By Virtue of calling out each column on a separate line it makes the query look uncluttered and easy to read.
+By Virtue of calling out each column on a separate line it makes the query look uncluttered and easy to read And if there is any aggregation on a column like a SUM() or a COUNT() that would be clearly distinguishable as opposed to the paragraph style wherein it becomes confusing really quick.

 Calling out the JOIN types explicitly helps the reader comprehend the relationship between tables.
 Implicit join conditions make the WHERE condition cluttered and the join type is not clear to the reader.